<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=7154857&amp;fmt=gif">

 Read: 8 mins

 Coined by psychologists Greenwald and Banaji in 1995, unconscious bias refers to the automatic, implicit associations that shape our perceptions and decisions, without us even realising it.
 It’s “the attitudes or stereotypes that affect our understanding, actions, and decisions in an unconscious manner.”
-For leaders, these biases don’t just influence who gets hired, promoted, or heard, they shape your entire organisational culture, often in ways you can't see.
+For leaders, these biases don’t just influence who gets hired, promoted or heard, they shape your entire organisational culture, often in ways you can't see.

-To hear from Head of Marketing, Julia Soltysova, watch here or read on to uncover the importance of addressing unconscious bias head on.
-Not only for your teams, but as part of your leadership development.
+So, how can leaders take meaningful action?
+Hear from Head of Marketing, Julia Soltysova or read on to uncover the importance of addressing unconscious bias head on.

 Tip 1: Start with Data - Drive Insights, Not Assumptions